spiceydev/next-ecommerce/README.md

 ## License

-Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+Distributed under the GNU GENERAL PUBLIC License.
+See `LICENSE` for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>